Longevity: Non-human biological longevity

-Longevity in animals can shed light on the determinants of life expectancy in humans, especially when found in related mammals.
+Longevity in other animals can shed light on the determinants of life expectancy in humans, especially when found in related mammals.
 However, important contributions to longevity research have been made by research in other species, ranging from yeast to flies to worms.
 In fact, some closely related species of vertebrates can have dramatically different life expectancies, demonstrating that relatively small genetic changes can have a dramatic impact on aging.
 For instance, Pacific Ocean rockfishes have widely varying lifespans.
 The species Sebastes minor lives a mere 11 years while its cousin Sebastes aleutianus can live for more than 2 centuries.
 Similarly, a chameleon, Furcifer labordi, is the current record holder for shortest lifespan among tetrapods, with only 4–5 months to live.
 By contrast, some of its relatives, such as Furcifer pardalis, have been found to live up to 6 years.

 There are studies about aging-related characteristics of and aging in long-lived animals like various turtles and plants like Ginkgo biloba trees.
 They have identified potentially causal protective traits and suggest many of the species have "slow or [times of] negligible senescence" (or aging).
 The jellyfish T. dohrnii is biologically immortal and has been studied by comparative genomics.

+Honey bees (Apis mellifera) are eusocial insects that display dramatic caste-specific differences in longevity.
+Queen bees live for an average of 1-2 years, compared to workers who live on average 15-38 days in summer and 150-200 days in winter.
+Worker honey bees with high amounts of flight experience exhibit increased DNA damage in flight muscle, as measured by elevated 8-Oxo-2'-deoxyguanosine, compared to bees with less flight experience.
+This increased DNA damage is likely due to an imbalance of pro- and anti-oxidants during flight-associated oxidative stress.
+Flight induced oxidative DNA damage appears to hasten senescence and reduce longevity in A. mellifera.